profilecity/vidur/docs/README.md

 We welcome contributions from the community!
 Check out our [contribution guide](./CONTRIBUTING.md) to get involved and help us make Vidur even better.

 ## Contributors
+Vidur wouldn’t be possible without the support and contributions from our amazing community.
+A special thank you to all our contributors who have helped make Vidur better.
+You can find a list of our contributors -

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->